otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 This document aims to describe how the prekey server can be used to securely publish, store and retrieve prekey messages.

+## Assumptions

+// TODO: are there more assumptions?

+OTRv4 Prekey Server specification does not fully protect against an active attacker performing Denial of Service attacks.

+## Server Specifications

-This server should be considered untrusted.
+The server should be considered untrusted.
 This means that a malicious server could cause communication between parties to fail (e.g. by refusing to deliver prekey messages).